jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 };
 ```

 The `requires` attribute states that your plugin needs an object that implements the `ICommandPalette` interface when it starts.
-JupyterLab will bind pass an instance of `ICommandPalette` as the second parameter of `activate` in order to satisfy this requirement.
+JupyterLab will pass an instance of `ICommandPalette` as the second parameter of `activate` in order to satisfy this requirement.
 Defining `palette: ICommandPalette` makes this instance available to your code in that function.
 The second `console.log` line exists only so that you can immediately check that your changes work.

 Run the following to rebuild your extension.